Some people struggle to get a good network signal at home – things like thick walls, basements and certain types of glass can reduce your signal.

 Something else is interfering with the signal.
 Make sure the Signal Box is at least 60cm away from the router and check it's not too close to other electrical equipment.

-If you change your home broadband supplier, router or move house then the Signal Box will stop working and the green light will flash quickly.
+If you change your home broadband supplier or router then the Signal Box will stop working and the green light will flash quickly.

 You'll need to call customers services to get it re-activated.
 This is just security feature to help us prevent fraud.